-To raise money for Oxfam, Tom will run the equivalent of 622 marathons in as many days, possibly creating a new world record for the “Fastest Circumnavigation of the Earth on Foot”.
-He will run on five continents and visit up to 20 countries.
+To raise money for Oxfam, Tom ran the equivalent of 622 marathons in as many days, creating a new world record for the “Fastest Circumnavigation of the Earth on Foot”.
+He ran on five continents and visited 20 countries.

-Tom started at the Sydney Opera House with his first “warm-up” leg, taking him to Bondi Beach on New Year’s Eve.
-He has completed the first three legs of the run - the length of New Zealand, and across the continents of North America and South America, from the Pacific to Atlantic Oceans in each case.
-Tom is currently in Europe running from Lisbon to Istanbul and along the coast of Malaysia, in just 17 months.
+Tom started at the Sydney Opera House with a “warm-up” leg, taking him to Bondi Beach on New Year’s Eve.
+He completed the first four legs of the run - the length of New Zealand, and across the continents of North America and South America, from the Pacific to Atlantic Oceans in each case, Europe, from Lisbon to Istanbul and along the coast of Malaysia, in just 17 months.
 Tom then ran the final leg across Australia from Perth to Sydney.

-“My motivation to take on this challenge is two-fold.
-I want to raise money for a worthwhile charity, while also experiencing a once in a lifetime adventure,” Tom said.
-“I chose Oxfam to support because, as I am running around the world, I wanted a charity that assisted, not just those in Australia, but people from all parts of the globe”.
+“My motivation to take on this challenge was two-fold.
+I wanted to raise money for a worthwhile charity, while also experiencing a once in a lifetime adventure,” Tom said.
+“I chose Oxfam to support because, as I was running around the world, I wanted a charity that assisted, not just those in Australia, but people from all parts of the globe”.

-Tom, who is the founder of Oceanlinx, a renewable energy company, said the places he has most enjoyed running so far have been over the Andes from Chile into Argentina, along the rim of Grand Canyon, and through Monument Valley in Utah.
-He is also looking forward to running across the Nullarbor on his final leg, back home through Australia.
+Tom, who is the founder of Oceanlinx, a renewable energy company, said the places in which he most enjoyed running were over the Andes from Chile into Argentina, along the rim of Grand Canyon, and through Monument Valley in Utah.
+Tom also found the run across the Nullarbor in Australia a truly impressive experience.

 “Most people, when they travel, only see a very small part of the world around them.
-I’ll be doing it all at a much slower pace, not just seeing the ever-changing countryside, but hearing and smelling it too.”
+I did it all at a much slower pace, not just seeing the ever-changing countryside, but hearing and smelling it too.”

-Tom’s wife, Carmel, will be acting as support crew.
-She will be chronicling the journey through photographs, and updating social media.
+Tom’s wife, Carmel, acted as his support crew throughout the odyssey.
+She also chronicled the journey through photographs, and updated social media.

-Throughout the adventure, Tom will share his location through the use of a GPS tracker and will be regularly blogging and using social media to share his stories and photos each day in real time.
+Throughout the adventure, Tom shared his location through the use of a GPS tracker and regularly blogged and used social media to share his stories and photos each day in real time.